University of Puerto Rico at Humacao: History

 In 1962, the University of Puerto Rico at Humacao was founded as the first UPR Regional College providing students from the eastern region of the country access to the University of Puerto Rico and facilitating the transfer to other UPR units with higher levels of academic offerings.
 The Middle States Association of Colleges and Schools gave the Regional College its first accreditation in 1965.
 From 1967 to 1972, the institution established around 8 associate degrees in Administrative Sciences, Health Sciences, and Arts.
+Pedro González Ramos was the second Dean of the University of Puerto Rico at Humacao from 1960 to 1972.

 In 1973, the Regional College was renamed as the Humacao University College (also known as CUH) approved by the Legislature of Puerto Rico, and started offering bachelor's degrees in Arts and Sciences.
 Between 1973 and 1987 over 18 bachelor's degrees were established and offered.
 The Council for Higher Education Accreditation gave the CUH its autonomy permitting the designation of the first rector (chancellor) and directive bodies.

 The University of Puerto Rico Board of Trustees changed the institution's name in 1999 to the University of Puerto Rico at Humacao.
 Nowadays, the UPRH is accredited by the Middle States Commission on Higher Education and offers over 26 undergraduate programs, including 5 associate degrees.